zol777/reactive-weather-report/HELP.md

 ## How to run

+1. go http://api.weatherstack.com/ and http://open-weather-map to register api key

-1. First, create a new file named `application-local.yml` under the main's resources folder, with your own api keys:
+2. First, create a new file named `application-local.yml` under the main's resources folder, with your own api keys:

    ```
-   weather-stack-access-key: <your own key>
+   weather-stack-access-key: <your own key in step 1>
-   open-weather-map-access-key: <you own key>
+   open-weather-map-access-key: <your own key in step 1>
    ```

-2. **If docker and docker-compose installed**
+3. **If docker and docker-compose installed**

    Modify `docker-compose.yml` file to comment in the _awscli_ section, then

     ```shell
     $ docker-compose up -d
     ```

    and run this application from within IDE.

 3. **Or with podman and podman-compose installed**